We all have it. That pesky little voice inside our head that interjects at the times we are on the verge of something incredibly exciting -

 I’m betting you’ve also been letting this voice - AKA your inner critic - run the show for far too long.

-As introverts, we often put ourselves under a lot of pressure battling with our inner critic because we internalize everything and our brains are constantly working on overdrive - processing, ruminating and deliberating over even the smallest of decisions.
+Our brains are constantly working on overdrive - processing, ruminating and deliberating over even the smallest of decisions.

 You know the story.
 You have an amazing idea and you know you’ve got the goods to make it happen.
 But just as quickly as that bolt of inspiration strikes, your inner critic launches into a compelling argument as to why it absolutely won’t work and why you need to ditch the idea stat.